phuocnguyen2201/info-sec/h6-September2024.md

 - The program simply just very the previous hashed stored password with the hashing when user trying to logining, same hashing same ciphertext, then the program can verify it.

 ## a/ Install Hashcat
-## PROBLEM
+## PROBLEMS
-- Can't find the hashcat, the apt-get keep return 404
+- Can't find the hashcat, the apt-get update command keep return 404

 ![alt Not Found](image/h6/notfound.PNG)